 Geoplugin's screenshot of iPhone’s Safari browser setting to hide IP address.

-How To Block IP Address In Google Analytics?
+How To Block IP Address in Google Analytics?

 If you filter traffic from certain websites, you can simply block their IP addresses in your Google Analytics account.